fiberplane/fiberplane/README.md

 ## License

-All code within the `fiberplane-rs` repository is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+All code within the `fiberplane` repository is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT).